SCADA CER · M1 · The Designation 0

 What happens next

-You file the retrospective notification on Monday morning.
-Tobias rings you at 09:08, "this had better be the right call."
+You file the retrospective notification Monday morning.
+Tobias rings at 09:08: "this had better be the right call."
 You tell him it is.
 You don't know yet that it is.

 Mateo learns at 11:30.
-He sits in your office for a long pause.
+He sits in your office a long moment.
 He says: "I understand.
 Thank you for telling me first."
-He does not say anything else.
+Nothing else.
 The conversation ends.

 Eight months from now Eckhardt will read this filing.
-He will not thank you.
-He will recognise it.
+He won't thank you.
+He'll recognise it.

 Notification +8.
 Documentation +4.
 Trust-with-Regulator +8.
-Resilience +4 (the historical record now covers the inherited risk).
-Personnel +0 in M1, but the contractor list from 14 March is now in the notification's attached evidence, which is the trigger for the M3 background-check work.
+Resilience +4.
+Personnel +0 in M1, but the 14 March contractor list is now in the notification's attached evidence, which triggers the M3 background-check work.

-Carry-forward to M2: The course's M2 flashback is now framed by your M1 disclosure.
-Mateo will know, in M2, that the course of his life has changed because of a 23-second event he did not log honestly.
-He will tell you the truth, in M2, before you ask the next question.
+Carry-forward to M2: Mateo will know his life changed because of a 23-second event he did not log honestly.
+He'll tell you the truth in M2, before you ask.

 Direct conversation with Mateo, chosen